Check out our new FHA first-time homebuyers guide updated for 2024

 Can I Buy a House With a Section 8 Voucher in Maryland?

-Qualifying Section 8 participants can use their vouchers towards homeownership expenses in some cases through the Housing Choice Voucher Homeownership Program.
-This program isn’t available in all areas, but you can ask if your local PHA participates.
-You should also find out about the local eligibility criteria and guidelines.
+Maryland allows qualifying Section 8 participants to use their vouchers towards homeownership expenses in some cases through the Housing Choice Voucher Homeownership Program.
+You should also find out about the local eligibility criteria and guidelines, but they typically include:

 What Are the Public Housing Authorities in Maryland?